3-Minute Warning: History

-For a time, the team used the 2 Skinnee J's song 3 Minutes as its entrance music.
-According to 2 Skinnee's guitarist, Lance Rockworthy, the band did not receive any compensation for the use of the song.
+For a time, the team used the 2 Skinnee J's song "3 Minutes" as its entrance music.
+According to 2 Skinnee J's guitarist, Lance Rockworthy, the band did not receive any compensation for the use of the song.

 During the September 12 episode of SmackDown!
 Three Minute Warning and Eric Bischoff crashed the "commitment ceremony" being held for the Billy and Chuck tag team.
 Afterward Rico, Billy and Chuck's manager, started managing Three Minute Warning full-time.
 With Rico by their side they engaged in a feud with the Dudley Boyz (Bubba Ray and Spike) and Jeff Hardy which resulted in their highest-profile match as a team — an Elimination Tables match at the November Survivor Series, which they lost when Bubba Ray, the last man left for his team, received assistance from longtime partner D-Von.

-The team stayed on the low- and mid-card until June 2003, when Jamal was released from WWE, reportedly after his involvement in a bar fight.
-Rosey then went to form a superhero tag-team with The Hurricane, winning the World Tag Team Championships in the process, while Jamal did a short stint in Total Nonstop Action Wrestling under his "Ekmo Fatu" name before returning to WWE.
+The team stayed on the low- and mid-card for the remainder of 2002 and early 2003, most notably, on an April 28, 2003 episode of Raw when Rico and the Three Minute Warning interfered in a match between Goldberg and Christian, which never began and the three men began to proceed to beat down Goldberg until Jamal and Rosey were speared and Christian hit him with a steel chair.
+In June 2003, the WWE released Jamal from his contract, following his involvement in a bar fight.
+Shortly after, Rosey then went to form a superhero tag-team with The Hurricane, winning the World Tag Team Championship in the process, while Jamal did a short stint in Total Nonstop Action Wrestling (TNA) under his "Ekmo Fatu" name before returning to WWE.

 They reunited one last time on WWE on a dark match for Sunday Night Heat as they defeated Trent Acid and Bison Bravado on January 9, 2006.
 Jamal was being repackaged as Umaga, and twice winning the Intercontinental Championship.
 Rosey was released by the company in March 2006.
 Umaga (Jamal) was released by the company in June 2009.

-Deaths

-Fatu (Jamal/Umaga) died December 4, 2009 in Houston, Texas from a toxic reaction from mixed drugs, which caused multiple heart attacks, the second leading to a fatal brain hemorrhage.
-Rosey died on April 17, 2017 in Pensacola, Florida from complications brought on by congestive heart failure.